-Manage access to resources with Azure Active Directory groups
+Manage app and resource access using Azure Active Directory groups

 To use Azure Active Directory, you need an Azure account.
 If you don't have an account, you can sign up for a free Azure account.

-How does access management in Azure Active Directory work?
+How does access management in Azure AD work?

 Azure AD helps you give access to your organization's resources by providing access rights to a single user or to an entire Azure AD group.
 Using groups lets the resource owner (or Azure AD directory owner), assign a set of access permissions to all the members of the group, instead of having to provide the rights one-by-one.
 The resource or directory owner can also give management rights for the member list to someone else, such as a department manager or a Helpdesk administrator, letting that person add and remove members, as needed.
 For more information about how to manage group owners, see Manage group owners